leonemma/NBA-stats-1996-2021/README.md

 ## Data-Cleaning
 This dataset contains some individual players multiple times due to the collection of their statistics every year.
-Initially, we are going to analyze the NBA over the years, and secondly transform the dataset to represent NBA player statistics in a way that each player exists in the dataset only once.
+Initially, we are going to analyze the NBA over the years, and secondly transform the dataset (in a way that each player exists in the dataset only once) to explore career numbers of NBA players.

 #### The dataset does not contain any null values.

 - At first we are going to remove the first column 'Unnamed: 0'.
-- Secondly,we are going to turn the 'draft_round' and 'draft_number' features into numeric.Hence,we replace the value Undrafted that represents the undrafted players with the number 0.Therefore when the value is 0 in these features it means that this player was undrafted.
+- Secondly,we are going to turn the 'draft_round' and 'draft_number' features into numeric.Hence,we replace the value Undrafted that represents the undrafted players with the number 0.
+Therefore when the value is 0 in these features it means that this player was undrafted.
 ```python
 df.drop('Unnamed: 0', axis = 1, inplace = True)

 df['draft_round'] = df['draft_round'].replace('Undrafted', 0)
 df['draft_number'] = df['draft_number'].replace('Undrafted', 0)

 df['draft_round'] = df['draft_round'].astype(int)
 df['draft_number'] = df['draft_number'].astype(int)
  ```